-To prep your floor for the underlayment you want to get as much residue up as possible.
+To prepare your floor for underlayment, clean up as much residue as possible.
 If your flooring is concrete, an easy way to do this is with a razor scraper.
-For this job we opted to mostly use a Floor Scraper since it has some flexibility and it was perfect for this job.
-Scrapers that have a flexible blade make it easy to use and will absorb the shock and save your energy.
+For this job, we opted for our MARSHALLTOWN Floor Scraper because of its flexibility.
+Scrapers that have a flexible blade are easier to use because they absorb the shock and save you energy.

-Primer gives the self-leveling underlayment something to stick to.
+Primer is an important step because it gives the underlayment something to stick to.
 Follow the manufacturer’s instructions for the dilution needed.
-We recommend using an extension pole to save yourself time and back fatigue.
-Be sure to apply in the direction of an exit and do the entire room at once.
+To save time and back fatigue, we recommend using a MARSHALLTOWN Extension Pole to apply the primer.
+Make sure to apply primer in the direction of the exit and prime the entire room at once.

-The underlayment needs 12 hours to dry but after that you can install your new flooring.
-There is no need to pull your screws back out, but if any happen to be sticking up, you should be able to just unscrew them back out.
-Then you can be confident you have a level surface to work on that will look great for years.
+The underlayment needs 12 hours to dry.
+There is no need to pull the screws back out, but if any happen to be sticking up, you should be able to unscrew them back out.
+Once everything is dry, you can confidently install your new flooring knowing you are working with a level surface that will look great for many years!